brettelliot/quintana/README.md

 # configs are under ./core/flask_app/__init__.py
 FLASK_APP=flask_app

-# This repo pulls in balsam, a simple flask API.
-It is secured with an api key
+# The flask app's api is secured with an api key stored in an environment
-# stored in an environment variable.
-Set it to something stronger in production:
+# variable.
+Set it to something stronger in production:production
-BALSAM_API_KEY=demo_key
+API_KEY=demo_key
 ```

 ## Turning it on